 CyanogenMod this Fire!

-If everything installed correctly with the Supertool you should be able to swipe down on the applications menu and find FlashFire and SuperSU installed onto your tablet. at this time you will want to pull the latest CyanogenMod file (Currently cm-12.1-20160420-UNOFFICIAL-ford.zip at the time of this posting) into your /storage/sdcard0/download folder.
+If everything installed correctly with the Supertool you should be able to swipe down on the applications menu and find FlashFire and SuperSU installed on your tablet. at this time you will want to pull the latest CyanogenMod file (Currently cm-12.1-20160420-UNOFFICIAL-ford.zip at the time of this posting) into your /storage/sdcard0/download folder.
 Now, if you still have your ADB cable hooked up to your PC you should be able to drag and drop it right from explorer.
 For those who know ADB you could go to dos and type

 adb push C:\path\to\files\cm-12.1-20160420-UNOFFICIAL-ford.zip /storage/sdcard0/download